Qualitative properties for solutions to conformally invariant fourth order critical systems: Liouville-type theorem for non-singular solutions

 \section{Liouville-type theorem for non-singular solutions}

 This section is devoted to present the proof of Theorem~\ref{theorem1}.
 Using the regularity lifting theorem based on \cite{MR1338474}, we aim to obtain regularity results for solutions to \eqref{oursystem} with a removable singularity at the origin.
 Hence, employing an iteration argument from \cite{MR1769247}, we show that non-singular solutions to \eqref{oursystem} are weakly positive.
-Besides, adopting a variational technique from O. Druet and E. Hebey \cite{MR2603801}, we prove that the Liouville-type result holds for weak solutions to \eqref{oursystem}.
 Then, we perform a moving spheres technique from O. Druet et al. \cite{MR2558186} and Y. Li and L. Zhang \cite{MR2001065} to obtain that non-singular solutions to \eqref{oursystem} are rotationally invariant about some point.
 This argument provides as a by-product an estimate for the Sobolev norm of solutions to \eqref{oursystem}, yielding that classical solutions to \eqref{oursystem} are also weak (see Remark~\ref{classical/weak}).
+Adopting a variational technique from O. Druet and E. Hebey \cite{MR2603801}, we prove that the Liouville-type result holds for weak solutions to \eqref{oursystem}.
 Finally, as an application of our main result, we show that non-singular solutions to \eqref{oursystem} are indeed extremal maps for the Sobolev embedding of the space $\mathcal{D}^{2,2}(\mathbb{R}^n,\mathbb{R}^p)$ into $L^{2^{**}}(\mathbb{R}^n,\mathbb{R}^p)$.

 Since the origin is a removable singularity, System \eqref{oursystem} can be modeled in the entire space, in the sense that solutions can be smoothly extended to be defined in $\mathbb{R}^n$.
 In this situation, \eqref{oursystem} is reduced to